Quick guide and location map

 - Permanent Orienteering course run by Guildford Orienteers

-- Bus route 25 from Guildford every 90-120 minutes approximately
+- Bus route 25 from Guildford every 90 to 120 minutes approximately

 Take a photo where you see the media point and share with us on our social media channels @ExploreSurreyUK.

-If you need to get in touch to tell us about any issues at Newlands Corner
+If you need to contact us about any issues at Newlands Corner, please use one of the options below:

 Environmental designations of Newlands Corner and what they mean